-Members of the Department are continuing to work with the Elementary School and their staff to deliver public education and fire safety lessons to the Students.
+Members of the Department are continuing to work with the Elementary School and their staff as well as staff at Hampshire Regional High School (HRHS) to deliver public education and fire safety lessons to the Students and teachers.
 This education is done in the form of classroom presentations and demonstrations as well as public education programs at Town events such as the Fall Festival.
-Our Department continues to be a member of the Hampshire County Fire Defense Association providing us access to a regional public education trailer to assist in the delivery of the fire safety lessons.
-This continues to be an extremely valuable program and we look forward to our continued collaboration with the school Administration for this purpose.
+This past year, we worked with staff at HRHS to teach them the proper procedures for utilizing a fire extinguisher.
+This provided them the knowledge and awareness to act safely in the event of a fire.
+EMT's also worked with students and staff at HRHS teaching them CPR and the use of a defibrillator.
+These types of programs continue to be an extremely valuable and we look forward to our continued collaboration with the school Administration.